ALERT! How you can volunteer to help protect your community

 ALERT volunteers are asked to complete, print, and bring with them a completed Volunteer Agreement and Waiver and Release of Liability form to each non-emergency event (except sanctioned training events) they attend.

-NOTE: During declared emergency deployments ALERT members are covered by California’s Disaster Service Worker Volunteer Program.
+NOTE: During declared emergency deployments ALERT members are covered by California’s Disaster Service Worker Volunteer Program and this waiver form is not required.

 Have more questions?
 Please visit our ALERT FAQ page for further information.